This blog comes from Headteacher of Brundall Primary School, Rick Stuart-Sheppard.

 This, in turn is strengthened by my connectedness to others-my relationship with Governors, my relationship with the leadership team and staff, as well as groups I belong to outside of school.

-That’s why I also think events like Integrity Coaching’s upcoming Headteacher Review and Reflect session is so vital, in helping Heads to not just rekindle their purpose, and reflect on their own contexts, but also to provide them a chance to connect with fellow heads.
+That’s why I also think programmes like Integrity Coaching’s Developing Headspace programme is so vital in helping Heads to not just rekindle their purpose, and reflect on their own contexts, but also to provide them a chance to connect with fellow heads.

 A Chance to Reflect